5argon/homeprint-o-tool/documentation/create/create.md

 ### Rotation

+Graphics are expected to be matching in its shape to Card Size you have set in the project settings, as the content area percentage algorithm works by scaling Card Size-shaped box until it touches the edge as 100%.

+However, you might have an input graphics rotated the other way in a project with both vertical and horizontal cards.
+If you left them as-is, this is the result of applying the content area.

 ### Create multiple cards by importing

 In a sizable project you will want to use the "Import From Folder" feature to create many cards at once, potentially also assigning their back face strategically.